-We used an EMC® CLARiiON® CX4-240 Fibre Channel connected SAN for this testing.
-By design, the CX4-240 has two Storage Processors, SP-A and SP-B. We used the integrated dual port host bus adapter (HBA) in the Cisco UCS B200 M1 Blade Server.
+We used an EMC CX4-240 Fibre Channel SAN for testing.
+The SAN had two storage processors, SP A and SP B. We used the integrated dual-port host bus adapter (HBA) in the Cisco UCS B250 M1 Extended Memory Blade Server.
 We cabled one HBA port to each SP (A and B) on the SAN to balance the load between SPs.
 We used five enclosures of disks on the SAN; with one exception, each enclosure had 15 disks.
-We designated RAID 5 for the virtual machine OS LUN and RAID 10 for all other RAID group configurations.
+We designated RAID 10 for the virtual machine OS LUN and RAID 10 for all other RAID group configurations.

-We created one RAID group on the enclosure that had only five disks.
+We created one RAID group on the enclosure that had only 12 disks.
 We then created one logical unit number (LUN) on this RAID group for the virtual hard drives (VHDs) that would hold the operating systems for the virtual machines.
 We created eight RAID groups for SQL Server database data.
 Each of these eight RAID groups was composed of six disks.
 We then created one 256GB LUN in each RAID group, for a total of eight LUNs dedicated to virtual machines to hold SQL Server database data.
-We used the EMC MetaLUN feature and assigned four LUNs to MetaLUN-1 and four LUNs to MetaLUN-2.
-To balance processing load and disk transfers, we assigned MetaLUN-1 to SP-A and MetaLUN-2 to SP-B.
+We used the EMC MetaLUN feature and assigned four

+LUNs to MetaLUN-1 and four LUNs to MetaLUN-2.
+To balance processing load and disk transfers, we assigned MetaLUN-1 to SP A and MetaLUN-2 to SP B. We evenly distributed the VMs database data across the two MetaLUNs.

 We also created two more RAID groups for SQL Server Log data.
 Each of these RAID groups was composed of four disks.
 We then created one 536GB LUN in each RAID group, for a total of two LUNs dedicated to virtual machines to hold SQL Server log data.
 We assigned one log d LUN to each SP.
-To balance processing load and disk transfers, we assigned Log-LUN-1 to SP-B and Log-LUN-2 to SP-A.
+To balance processing load and disk transfers, we assigned Log-LUN-1 to SP B and Log-LUN-2 to SP A.

-Figure 6 shows the configuration that we used to connect the EMC CLARiiON CX4-240 to the Cisco B200 M1 for testing.
-We used a similar configuration for the HP BL465c blade server, but substituted a Brocade 200E in place of the Cisco UCS and fabric.
+Figure 6 shows the configuration that we used to connect the EMC CLARiiON CX4-240 to the Cisco UCS B250 M1 Extended Memory Blade Server for testing.
+We used a similar configuration for the HP BL495c G6 Blade Server and the HP BL460c G6 Blade Server, but substituted a Brocade 200E in place of the Cisco UCS and fabric.

-Figure 6: Our test bed configuration for the Cisco Blade Server.
+Figure 6: Our test bed configuration for the Cisco UCS B250 M1 Extended Memory Blade Server.